jgibb-s/Cluster-FRUC/README.md

 any other reason, it runs pwout2in.awk to create a new input file, *-adj.scf.in, with the last geometry before the job crashed and then adds the new input to my.jobs

--run.sub works by popping the first sub file off the top of my.jobs and running whatever is contained by that file. sub_gen.sh is currently set up to run Quantum Espresso jobs, but can be modified to run virtually any other program
+- run.sub works by popping the first sub file off the top of my.jobs and running whatever is contained by that file. sub_gen.sh is currently set up to run Quantum Espresso jobs, but can be modified to run virtually any other program

--run.sub was written to avoid race conditions, so multiple instances can be run in tandem
+- run.sub was written to avoid race conditions, so multiple instances can be run in tandem

 ToDo:
--rsync
+- rsync completed files
--remake all pseudopotentials from pslibrary to include broader types
+- remake all pseudopotentials from pslibrary to include broader types